lu-jim/filtio/README.md

 ### Install
 - Open your console and change the current working directory into the destination for this project.
 - Type `git clone`, and then paste the URL copied in the Setup section.
-- Type Enter and then enter `cd book-tesla` to enter into the project directory.
+- Type Enter and then enter `cd filtio` to enter into the project directory.
 - Run `bundler install` to install the required dependencies

 ## Run